-The origin of globalization can be found in the process of internationalization of the economy, which has been taking place since the Second World War, meaning internationalization of the world economy a growth in trade and international investment faster than that of world production (Pincheira, 2017).
-Economic globalization is expressed as a continuous tended a rkets, overcoming national barriers of origin to become a phenomenon world (Canallier & Moreno, 2017).
+The origin of globalization can be found in the process of A ion of the economy, which has been taking place since the Second World War, internationalization of the world economy a growth in trade and internat estment faster than that of world production (Pincheira, 2017).
+Economic globalizat expressed as a continuous tendency to extend the markets, overcoming national barriers origin to become a phenomenon world (Carter-Thullier & Moreno, 2017).
 Omoregie (2007) views globalization as "An important dynamic process of interdependence among nations, which implies issues that are more global than nationals and who need attention" (p.
 3).
 Globalization is undoubtedly the central phenomenon, social, cultural, political and economic of our times, is to work in public sectors or private with a global technological interdependence and based on collaboration Multicultural and multilingual (Godbey & Turlington, 2002).